msalvimjr/webpage-dcc/content/faqs/teaching-grading/_index.md

 - **Principle 2:** *Good learning = mastering the theory + interpreting the results.*

 Most of my courses are of a mathematical and fundamental nature, and I boldly work to develop students’ both mathematical and pragmatic skills.
 I detect that some students present highly developed mathematical ability, while others present a great talent for identifying problems in the real world that need a solution, but often some students are not able to present both capabilities at the same time.
-I design my lectures and activities to help develop in every student their best in both skills, since success in the real world involves mastering both.
+I design my lectures and activities to help develop in every student their best in both skills since success in the real world involves mastering both.

 - **Principle 3:** *Talent alone does not necessarily lead to good results: hard work is essential.*

 However talented one is, they can always do better when they work hard.
 Reading the basic bibliography is essential, as is doing homework, and such habits will improve anyone’s results.
 Understanding everything covered in a lecture does not automatically mean one will master the subject.
 Reading and practicing are essential, and irreplaceable.

-- **Principle 4:** *Students’ development involves team work between students and teachers.*
+- **Principle 4:** *Students’ development involves teamwork between students and teachers.*

 It’s clear to me that students and teachers share the same goal in striving for the former’s best development, and so I see my students and myself as a team working together to achieve this objective.
-As in any team, each member has to do their best, and I certainly strive in order to do mine as a teacher.
-Similarly, I expect students to offer their best within their particular situation.
+As in any team, each member has to do their best, and I certainly strive to do mine as a teacher.
+Similarly, I expect students to offer their best in their particular situation.

 ### Grading